LLNL/msr-safe/README.md

 msr devices.

     $ insmod msr-safe.ko mdev_msr_safe=<#> \
-                         mdev_msr_approved_list=<#> \
+                         mdev_msr_allowlist=<#> \
                          mdev_msr_batch=<#>

 Configuration Notes After Install
 ---------------------------------

-Setup permissions and group ownership for `/dev/cpu/msr_batch`, `/dev/cpu/msr_approved_list`, and `/dev/cpu/*/msr_safe` as you like since the approved list will protect you from harm.
+Setup permissions and group ownership for `/dev/cpu/msr_batch`, `/dev/cpu/msr_allowlist`, and `/dev/cpu/*/msr_safe` as you like since the allowlist will protect you from harm.

-Sample approved lists for specific architectures are provided in `approved_lists/` directory.
+Sample allowlists for specific architectures are provided in `allowlists/` directory.
 These are meant to be a starting point, and should be used with caution.
-Each site may add to, remove from, or modify the write masks in the approved list depending on specific needs.
+Each site may add to, remove from, or modify the write masks in the allowlist depending on specific needs.
 See the Troubleshooting section below for more information.

-To configure the approved list:
+To configure the allowlist:

-    cat approved_list/al_file > /dev/cpu/msr_approved_list
+    cat allowlist/al_file > /dev/cpu/msr_allowlist

 Where `al_file` can be determined as follows:

     printf 'al_%.2x%x\n' $(lscpu | grep "CPU family:" | awk -F: '{print $2}') $(lscpu | grep "Model:" | awk -F: '{print $2}')

-To confirm successful approved list configured:
+To confirm successful allowlist configured:

-    cat /dev/cpu/msr_approved_list
+    cat /dev/cpu/msr_allowlist

-To enumerate the current approved list (i.e., implies approved list was loaded successfully):
+To enumerate the current allowlist (i.e., implies allowlist was loaded successfully):

-    cat < /dev/cpu/msr_approved_list
+    cat < /dev/cpu/msr_allowlist

-To remove approved list (as root):
+To remove allowlist (as root):

-    echo > /dev/cpu/msr_approved_list
+    echo > /dev/cpu/msr_allowlist

 msrsave
 -------

-The msrsave utility provides a mechanism for saving and restoring MSR values based on entries in the approved list.
+The msrsave utility provides a mechanism for saving and restoring MSR values based on entries in the allowlist.
 To restore MSR values, the register must have an appropriate writemask.

-Modification of MSRs that are marked as safe in the approved list may impact subsequent users on a shared HPC system.
+Modification of MSRs that are marked as safe in the allowlist may impact subsequent users on a shared HPC system.
 It is important the resource manager on such a system use the msrsave utility to save and restore MSR values between allocating compute nodes to users.
 An example of this has been implemented for